Writing to the Analytic Tradecraft Standards I

-Examine the first four Analytic Tradecraft Standards and how to apply them to written intelligence analysis products.
+Examine the first four Analytic Tradecraft Standards and how to apply them to intelligence analysis products

 Enroll in ICIC103